pythcon/HomekitESP8266Lights/README.md

 # HomekitESP8266Lights
-For use with a Raspberry Pi running HomeKit and an ESP8266.
+For use with a Raspberry Pi running HomeBridge and an ESP8266.
 Self-tweaked version of arudino for your ESP8266 with an included manual light switch feature.

 Installation/Setup: